Setting Up The Contact Page

 Step 7 – To show your Google Maps on your Contact page, go to Avada > Theme Options > Google Map, and insert your Google Maps API Key on the Google Maps API Key field.
 To get your API Key, please read the instructions in our Setting Up Google Maps API Key documentation.

-Step 8 - The Contact Form tab on Avada > Theme Options holds various options for you to set up reCAPTCHA, display Data Privacy confirmation box, and customize the map.
-Please check the "Contact Form Options" section below to know more about these options.
+Step 8 – The Contact Form tab on Avada > Theme Options holds various options for you to position the contact form, display a Data Privacy confirmation box, and a section to set up reCAPTCHA, .
+Please check the “Contact Form Options” section below to know more about these options.

 Contact Form Theme Options